 On the other hand, the MonoKote comes in a lot of glossy colors.
 It lets you be creative and do whatever you want.

-By now you should have an idea on this debate.
+By now you should have an idea about this debate.
 Have you decided which one suits your needs the most?

 If you haven’t reached a conclusion yet, that’s totally fine.
 We’re here to help you.